YunaBraska/deployment-maven-plugin/README.md

 [![Gitter][Gitter-image]][Gitter-Url]

 ### Description
-This is an example/alternative to [maven-oss-parent](https://github.com/YunaBraska/maven-oss-parent) to separate the deployment from build process and keep original the pom.xml small.
+Get rit of huge deployment definitions in your pom files and keep them small.
-Auto handles surfire and failsafe, auto semantic version increase by branch pattern
+Auto handling semantic versioning, maven plugins, and much more while you can still use the original userProperties of the plugins

 ### plugin
 ````xml